 Witnesses reported that on 10 June 1991, a car pulled sharply in front of Jaycee.
 Arms reached out and dragged her inside.
 Her stepfather watched in horror from the family garage a third of a mile away and grabbed a bicycle to give chase.
 Too late.

 Garrido was on parole after serving a mere 11 years in prison for a 1976 kidnapping and extremely brutal rape of a woman who had agreed to give him a ride when he approached her in a parking lot.
 Garrido told the woman his car had broken down and asked her for a ride.

 How could Jaycee Dugard have escaped from her kidnappers?
 What can your child do to escape a similar crime?

-How could Garrido’s 1976 victim have escaped from her kidnapper?
-And what can you do to escape a similar crime?
+How could Garrido’s 1976 victim have escaped from him?
+And what can you do to escape from a similar crime?

 Garrido’s 1976 victim never would have fallen for his hard-luck story had she known the simple lessons in friendly predators nor would she ever have picked him up as a hitchhiker had she known the lessons in avoiding carjacking.